What Does The Magician Archetype Look Like?

 The Risk Manager or Safety Officer seeks to protect all of us by forming childhood strategies which are designed to try and keep us safe from harm.
 Unfortunately these strategies will persist into adulthood and can become very outdated, and therefore restrictive in living a full and rewarding life, unless they are attended to (usually by another Magician skilled in the healing arts).

-The inflated shadow Magician looks like this:
+The inflated shadow Magician

-- He talks and talks all around his truth.
+He talks and talks all around his truth.
 Then he talks and talks some more until you finally believe him or just give in.
 He is all-knowing, with perfect perception, and must show you how.

-- He connects through understanding and exchange of ideas, not through feeling.
+He connects through understanding and exchange of ideas, not through feeling.

-- He believes you are not smart enough, no one else is; but fortunately he is here to help.
+He believes you are not smart enough, no one else is; but fortunately he is here to help.

-- He creates a following by disingenuous if not dishonest behaviour.
+He creates a following by disingenuous if not dishonest behaviour.
 After all, the end justifies the means.
 This may mean a lot of dancing around with words.
 The desired outcome is that he is in control, which is necessary for him to believe he is safe.

-- He may be always thinking.
+He may be always thinking.
 His mind may seem unstoppable.
 Although creative, his thoughts are chaotic, because he is thinking of many different possibilities at once.

-- He needs a strong King to give him clear direction and boundaries so he can stop trying to figure it out all on his own.
+He needs a strong King to give him clear direction and boundaries so he can stop trying to figure it out all on his own.
 (He is often a quite young child inside you who had to learn a lot precociously or who had to do the thinking for a family who could not run their own lives.)

-- He may be example predatorial, vindictive, cynical and uncaring.
+He may be example predatorial, vindictive, cynical and uncaring.
 He may carry an urge to punish, or an energy of sadism.
 He may believe that an underhand, sideways attack is the best form of defence, and so gets his arrows fired into you in an almost offhand way, the sting of which you only feel sometime later.

-The deflated shadow Magician looks like this:
+The deflated shadow Magician

 The Shadow Magician archetype sabotages plans, and criticises and judges other people and himself.

-- Additional descriptive words for the shadow Magician include: always in his head, analysis paralysis, hyper-cautious, agent of chaos, deflecting, detached, disruptive, isolated, manipulative, micro-managing controlling, misdirecting, self righteous, the voice of criticism and disapproval, indispensable and opinionated.
+Additional descriptive words for the shadow Magician include: always in his head, analysis paralysis, hyper-cautious, agent of chaos, deflecting, detached, disruptive, isolated, manipulative, micro-managing controlling, misdirecting, self righteous, the voice of criticism and disapproval, indispensable and opinionated.

-I know my mature Golden Magician is supporting me when I accept that my fear is unavoidable.
+You know your mature Magician is supporting you when you accept that fear is unavoidable.
 After all, change, threat, uncertainty, and even danger, are inevitable.
-Then my Magician can really support me to find new ways to be in the world.
-And in this, he can help me open to input from people who know more (or even less) than you.
+Then your Magician can really support you to find new ways to be in the world.
+And in this, he can help you open to input from people who know more (or even less) than you.